James Tyrrell

 Sir James Tyrrell (c.
-1455 – 6 May 1502) was an English knight, a trusted servant of king Richard III of England.
+1455 – 6 May 1502) was an English knight who was a trusted servant of King Richard III of England.
 He is known for allegedly confessing to the murders of the Princes in the Tower under Richard's orders.
-In his 1593 play Richard III, William Shakespeare portrays Tyrrell as the man who organises the princes’ murders.
+In his 1593 play Richard III, William Shakespeare portrays Tyrrell as the man who organises the princes' murders.

 Family

 James Tyrrell was the eldest son of William Tyrrell of Gipping in Suffolk, and Margaret Darcy, the daughter of Robert Darcy of Maldon, and the grandson of Sir John Tyrrell.

 Career

 Tyrrell's father was beheaded on Tower Hill on 23 February 1462, together with Sir Thomas Tuddenham and John Montgomery.
 John de Vere, 12th Earl of Oxford, and his eldest son and heir, Aubrey, were beheaded on 26 February and 20 February, respectively, after the discovery of an alleged plot to murder Edward IV.
 No records of the trials of the alleged conspirators have survived to shed light on what part, if any, Tyrrell's father played in the alleged conspiracy.
 He was not attainted, and his eldest son and heir's wardship and the custody of his lands were granted to Cecily Neville, Duchess of York, who sold them to William Tyrrell's widow in March 1463 for £50.

 James Tyrrell fought on the Yorkist side at the Battle of Tewkesbury on 4 May 1471, and was knighted there by Edward IV.
 A few months later he entered the service of the future Richard III, then Duke of Gloucester.
 After Richard III assumed power, he was appointed High Sheriff of Cornwall in 1484.
 He was in France in 1485, and played no part in the Battle of Bosworth Field which signalled the end of the Yorkists and the start of the Tudor dynasty.